WWE brand extension: 2025 Evolve relaunch

-Lucha Libre AAA Worldwide acquisition

-At WrestleMania 41 on April 19, 2025, WWE announced the acquisition of Lucha Libre AAA Worldwide.
-WWE President Nick Khan confirmed in August 2025 that AAA will be relaunched as a fifth brand and a third touring brand with a new logo to be unveiled in 2026.

 Programming effects

 Interbrand competition

 Interbrand competition was initially kept to a minimum, with wrestlers from all brands competing together only at pay-per-view events.
 However, from 2003 to 2007, all pay-per-view events became brand exclusive, leaving the "big four" pay-per-views (WrestleMania, SummerSlam, Survivor Series, and Royal Rumble) as the only interbrand shows.

 Starting in late 2006, in an attempt to add more star power to the shows, interbrand matches became more common.
 Most notably, MNM and The Hardy Boyz reformed, despite the teammates being on separate brands.
 Bobby Lashley was also notable for his interbrand action, as he was involved in a storyline with Donald Trump against WWE Chairman Vince McMahon, which carried over from Raw through WrestleMania 23 to ECW.
 The brief return of Saturday Night's Main Event to NBC also led to more interaction between the brands.

 Interbrand competition returned with the reestablishment of the brand extension in 2016; the first interbrand match that occurred after the brand extension went into full effect was at SummerSlam on August 21, 2016, where Raw's Brock Lesnar defeated SmackDown's Randy Orton.
 The next large interbrand matches occurred at Survivor Series on November 20, 2016, featuring traditional Survivor Series elimination tag team matches between Raw and SmackDown, and beginning the following year, the event became about brand supremacy; in addition to the traditional Survivor Series matches, each champion of the Raw brand faces their counterpart of the SmackDown brand in non-title matches (e.g., the Universal Champion against the WWE Champion).
 Following the 2019 WWE Superstar Shake-up, a Wild Card Rule was introduced.
 Interbrand competition became much more frequent, with interbrand matches occurring weekly on Raw and SmackDown Live, as well as at pay-per-views.
 With a second draft of 2019 occurring in October, the Wild Card Rule was abolished.

 In May 2020, select and limited interbrand matches returned with the introduction of the Brand to Brand Invitational, though under stricter guidelines than the previous Wild Card Rule.
-This happened largely as a result of the COVID-19 pandemic, in which several wrestlers have opted to not perform during the outbreak, thus resulting in fewer available talent on each show.
+This happened largely as a result of the COVID-19 pandemic, in which several wrestlers had opted to not perform during the outbreak, thus resulting in fewer available talent on each show.